coatyio/coaty-js/docs/man/migration-guide.md

 * The `Configuration.common` property is now optional.
 * Move extra properties defined on `Configuration.common` into its new `extra` property.
-* Stop defining `Configuration.common.associatedUser` and
+* Stop defining `Configuration.common.associatedUser` as this property has been removed.
+If needed for any other purpose than IO routing, define and access your User object in `Configuration.common.extra`.
+For more details, see section "Changes in IO routing".
-  `Configuration.common.associatedDevice` as these properties have been removed.
+* Stop defining `Configuration.common.associatedDevice` as this property has been removed.
 For details, see section "Changes in IO routing".
 * Rename `Runtime.options` to `Runtime.commonOptions`.
 Its value is `undefined`
   if the `Configuration.common` property is not specified.